dikonius/exam-e2e/STORIES.md

 Add new book feauture:
 1. Click on "Lägg till bok" navigation button and label "Titel" must be visible
-2. Type "testTitle" in Titel field and "testAuthor" in författare field, Click on "Lägg till ny bok" knappen under Författare field.
-Click on "Katalog" navigation button so text "testAuthor" will be visible.
+2. Fill form: "testTitle" in Titel field and "testAuthor" in författare field
+3. Click on "Lägg till ny bok" knappen under Författare field.
+4. Click on "Katalog" navigation button so text "testAuthor" will be visible.

 Favourites feature for added book: